A co-op ghost investigation game with strong voice features and long-term progression.

 Because the pitch is simpler and the sessions are easier to understand, it is easier to get a mixed group playing quickly without asking everyone to learn a thicker system.

-Lethal Company first if your group wants the easiest yes, quicker sessions, and comms mistakes to drive the fun immediately.Phasmophobia first if your group wants a deeper co-op horror game with stronger long-term mastery.Lethal Company is usually the safer first purchase and Phasmophobia is the better second step once everyone wants more depth.If this page did not fully resolve the choice, narrow by intent:
+Lethal Company first if your group wants the easiest yes, quicker sessions, and comms mistakes to drive the fun immediately.Phasmophobia first if your group wants a deeper co-op horror game with stronger long-term mastery.Lethal Company is usually the safer first purchase and Phasmophobia is the better second step once everyone wants more depth.best co-op horror games for beginners.If this page did not fully resolve the choice, narrow by intent:

 games like Phasmophobia if you want more investigation-first co-op horrorgames like Lethal Company if you want more comms-driven salvage tensionbest proximity chat horror games if the voice mechanic matters more than the exact game fantasyPhasmophobia is the better pick for groups that want depth, investigation, and a longer-term co-op horror game to learn together.
 Lethal Company is the better pick for groups that want quicker stories, easier onboarding, and immediate comms-driven tension.
-The right choice depends on whether your group wants a hobby game or a faster game-night hit.
+The real split is whether your group wants a hobby game or a faster game-night hit.

 Lethal Company is usually easier for new players because the loop is easier to understand quickly and the first-night payoff lands faster.